 Eye cancer (known as retinoblastoma) usually affects young children under the age of six years old with symptoms such as a white glow in the eye (usually seen in photos) or other eye changes.
 If you are worried that your child has retinoblastoma, read CHECT's list of symptoms for further information.

 What do I do if I think my child has cancer?

+Many parents report having a gut feeling or instinct that something wasn't right with their child so it is important that your concerns are listened to.
 If you are worried about your child, make an urgent appointment to see your GP.
 Make a list of your child's symptoms and why you suspect it might be cancer.
 Your GP will then talk through your concerns with you and make a clinical judgement as to the next step forward.

 You know your child best.
 If you still have concerns or are worried about your child, revisit your GP to see whether a referral is needed.